oracle-livelabs/database/23aifree/property-graphs/property-graphs-new.md

 12. So let’s insert more transfers which create some circular payment chains.

     We will be adding transfers from accounts **599**, **982**, and **407** into account **39**.

-    Run this by clicking the button to run the entire script, instead of the green play button.

     ```
     <copy>